-Ushpizin [oosh-pee-zeen] — special guests in the sukkah — is a classic Israeli film written by Shuli Rand.
-Dwight and I (Keren) watched it as part of our Feast of Tabernacles tradition every year and enjoyed it afresh each time – as I continue to do.
+Ushpizin [oosh-pee-zeen] — who are special guests in the sukkah — is a classic Israeli film written by Shuli Rand.
+I (Keren) watch it as part of my Feast of Tabernacles tradition every year and I enjoy it afresh each time.
 With hilariously funny moments, and with glimpses of Israeli culture and tradition that might be unfamiliar to most, it is at heart a warm and human film that confronts key life challenges and conveys deep values.

 Shuli Rand and his real-life wife, Michal, star as Moshe and Mali Bellanga, a down-on-their-luck Chassidic couple devoted to each other and to G-d.
 They’ve been married five years, are still childless and long for a child.
 We first meet them shortly before the joyous holiday of Sukkot (Feast of Tabernacles).
 They can’t afford to pay their bills, let alone prepare for the upcoming celebration.
 That’s when the miracles begin.

 A friend of Moshe’s offers him an abandoned sukkah, which is not really abandoned, Moshe and Mali receive a monetary gift, and they even get some unexpected, although not altogether welcome, ushpizin to share their sukkah.

 Moshe uses the money to pay bills, buy holiday supplies and to purchase a very fine etrog (a citron fruit) — a 1000 shekel etrog!
 Moshe reassures his wife that the etrog is “a blessing for having boys.”
 The etrog, as the “heart” of the four species – the lulav (waved as an offering to the Lord in gratitude for the harvest) – plays a very important part in this movie and at one point it causes Moshe to face an ultimate test.